+After training the RC model network, a proper parametrization of the nonlinear model given by Eq. \eqref{eq: dynamics} is found.
+It follows that the $p$ transfer matrices \eqref{eq: transfer matrix} contain the connection strengths (elements of the matrices) between the nodes for different $p$ steps.
+These interactions scale with time according to $\alpha ^p$.
+Next, if we eliminate the recurrence in the reservoir operation by removing the effect of previous steps (no memory in the reservoir, i.e. $\alpha \to 0$ in Eq. \eqref{eq: linear approximation}), we get:

-as the \textit{intrinsic connectivity matrix}, since it describes directly the weights between the network nodes for two consecutive states, regardless of the memory stored in the reservoir.
-Note that each component $\mathcal{T}^{i,j}_0$ shows the directed connection $j\rightarrow i$, i.e., from node $j$ at time $n$ to node $i$ at time $n+1$.
-The higher order $\mathcal{T}_p$ ($p=1,2,\ldots k$) matrices contain the corrections (still in the linear regime) to the connection weights following the reservoir activation.
-These transfer matrices express both excitatory connections (positive values) and inhibitory connections (negative values).
+We define $\mathcal{T}_0$ the \textit{intrinsic connectivity matrix} since it directly gives the weights between the network nodes for two consecutive temporal states, regardless of the memory stored in the reservoir.
+Indeed, each matrix element $\mathcal{T}^{i,j}_0$ shows the direct connection $j\rightarrow i$, i.e., from node $j$ at time $n$ to node $i$ at time $n+1$.
+The higher order $\mathcal{T}_p$ ($p=1,2,\ldots k$) matrices contain the corrections to the connection weights following the reservoir activation still in the linear approximation.
+The elements of $\mathcal{T}_0$ express both excitatory (positive values) as well as inhibitory connections (negative values).